zsparal/api-documentation/source/reference/v2/orders-api/cancel-order-lines.rst

    :api_keys: true
    :oauth: true

 This endpoint can be used to cancel a single or multiple order lines.
+Use :doc:`cancel order </reference/v2/orders-api/cancel-order>` when you want to cancel the entire order.

 An order line can only be canceled while its ``status`` field is either ``created`` or ``authorized``.
 You should cancel an order line if you don't intend to ship it.

 If the order line is ``paid`` or already ``completed``, you should create a refund for that line instead.

 For more information about the status transitions please check our :doc:`order status changes guide </orders/status-changes>`.

 Parameters
 ----------